-A. Obtain a listing of employees and officials employed during the fiscal period using a payroll register and management's representation that the listing is complete.
-Randomly, using a random number generator tool, select five employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-- B. Randomly, using a random number generator tool, select one pay period during the fiscal period.
+- A. Obtain a listing of employees and officials employed during the fiscal period using a payroll register and management's representation that the listing is complete.
+Randomly, using a random number generator tool, select five employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - B. Randomly, using a random number generator tool, select one pay period during the fiscal period.
 For the five employees or officials selected under procedure 9A above, obtain attendance records and leave documentation for the pay period and perform the following: - i.
-Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, or compensatory).
-Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave. - Observe whether supervisors approved the attendance and leave of the selected employees or officials. - iii.
+Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials. - iii.
 Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - iv.
-Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees or officials who received termination payments during the fiscal period and management's representation that the list is complete.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly, using a random number generator tool, select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
 Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - D. Obtain management's representation that employer and employee portions of third-party payroll-related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.